-CFSC maintains this tradition of supporting small but creative projects that promote human rights and peace in countries around the world.
+CFSC maintains this tradition of supporting small but creative projects that promote human rights and peace.

-Friends have a long-standing concern for the rights of Indigenous peoples.
-In 1974, individual Friends at Yearly Meeting went to Kenora in Northern Ontario to attempt reconciliation in a confrontation over mercury contamination of the waterways.
+In 1974, individual Friends at Yearly Meeting went to Kenora in Northern Ontario to attempt to support reconciliation in a confrontation over mercury contamination.
 A Quaker physician treated Indigenous people suffering from mercury poisoning and documented the problem.
-CFSC’s Quaker Committee on Native Concerns (now Quaker Indigenous Rights Committee) was born out of this as well as work amongst Friends in western Canada.

 Quaker International Affairs Program

-In 2001 a Quaker International Affairs Program was established in Ottawa, building on earlier work in facilitating dialogue in international affairs, such as the diplomats’ conferences held at Grindstone in the 1960s.
-It worked in collaboration with the Quaker United Nations Offices based in Geneva and New York, bringing together diplomats, government officials, and international non-governmental organizations.
+In 2001 CFSC established a Quaker International Affairs Program in Ottawa, building on earlier work in facilitating dialogue in international affairs, such as the diplomats’ conferences held on Grindstone Island in the 1960s.
+This work happened in collaboration with the Quaker United Nations Offices based in Geneva and New York, bringing together diplomats, government officials, and international non-governmental organizations.